rishabh297/rishabh297/README.md

 ### Hello there, I'm Rishabh 👋

-I am a data scientist and computational biologist, with a strong academic background in Molecular and Cell Biology and Data Science from the University of California, Berkeley.
+I am a data scientist and computational biologist, with a strong academic background in Molecular and Cell Biology, Data Science, and Business Administration from the University of California, Berkeley.
 I have a proven industry experience of 3+ years in leveraging  machine learning techniques, multi-omics data analysis, and state-of-the-art bioinformatics tools to drive innovative data-driven solutions.

 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/rishabhgoe/)